Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting states that it converts the POME into electrical energy through a biogas plant since 2018.
+The company also reports that it utilises POME and empty fruit bunches (EFB) as alternative fertilisers, and through these methods, it successfully reduced fertiliser usage by 30% in 2024.

 • N